jcopperman/hotelcalifornia/README.md

 1. Given you have navigated to the Hotel Booking URL
 2. When the correct landing page is displayed

-### TEST CASE 005: The intrepid adventure ascertains whether the hotel's site is secure
+### TEST CASE 005: The intrepid adventurer ascertains whether the hotel's site is secure
 1. Given you have navigated to the Hotel Booking URL
 2. When the correct landing page is displayed
 3. Then verify that the website has a valid SSL certificate